 All materials are subject to recall at any time.
-If another patron requests the recall of a borrowed item, the current borrower will be notified of the need to return the recalled item within ten days.
+If another patron requests the recall of a borrowed item, the current borrower will be notified, and must return the recalled item within seven days.

 Once a book has been recalled, the date stamped in the book or printed on a renewal confirmation notice is no longer valid.

 Any patron may place a recall request, and any material that is checked out by any patron can be recalled.
 Material that is currently on loan to another borrower may be requested directly through the HOLLIS Catalog at http://holliscatalog.harvard.edu using a Harvard or SAO ID and PIN.
 From the "Full view" display of a record in the HOLLIS Catalog, click "Availability" then "request."
 Recall requests may also be placed in person at the main desk in the Library.